Michael “MC” Cardell Widerkrantz

 4096R/55CEB57B 2012-11-01

-I used to work as an independent consultant specialising in software development, network protocols, security analysis, devops, and system administration focusing on FreeBSD, OS X and Linux.
+For a while I used to work as an independent consultant specialising in software development, network protocols, devops, and even system administration focusing on FreeBSD and Linux.

 Most of the software I work with is released under liberal licenses, so called free, libre and open-source software.
 I also maintain some software projects.